karanpratapsingh/system-design/README.md

 ### Mutual friends

 For mutual friends, we can build a social graph for every user.
 Each node in the graph will represent a user and a directional edge will represent followers and followees.
 After that, we can traverse the followers of a user to find and suggest a mutual friend.
-This would require a graph database such as [Neo4j](https://neo4j.com) and [ArangoDB](https://www.arangodb.com).
+This would require a graph database such as [Neo4j](https://neo4j.com) or [ArangoDB](https://www.arangodb.com).

 This is a pretty simple algorithm, to improve our suggestion accuracy, we will need to incorporate a recommendation model which uses machine learning as part of our algorithm.